-One of the most memorable times in young adulthood is when you move into your own apartment.
+One of the most memorable times in young adulthood is when you move into your own apartment or home.
 With an empty space full of possibility, decorating is probably at the forefront of your mind, but it’s important to take it slow and get all the essentials you need first.

 In a few easy steps, you can create the apartment of your dreams.
 Keep in mind, though, that decorating is a slow and steady process, and not a race to the finish line.
 Sometimes, to find the perfect piece or accent, you have to do a little digging, and that’s okay.
 Like everything in life, it’s all about enjoying the process and cultivating a style that speaks to your unique personality.

 No successful decorating job ever got accomplished on a shoddy foundation.
 Sure, you’ve probably got hand-me-down furniture, and a worn mattress, but that doesn’t mean you should keep it forever.
 Your first apartment should feel like home and be a space that expresses YOU.
 And truth be told, that may not necessarily happen with grandma’s old couch.
 Make sure you take the time to think about how long you truly want to hang on to certain furniture pieces, and if you’d be better off getting something newer or not.
 It all depends on your needs.

 While you can always refinish or reupholster anything, that adds up in cost and time.
 Weigh your budgeting options—would you rather spruce up what you already have, or allocate funds toward something new?
 Whatever you decide, know you’re going to need the following for a bare minimum, furnished apartment: